roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-03 ****** byCathartico© I was jittery and wired up as if I was walking into an important exam.
+I was jittery and wired up as if I was walking into an important exam.
 This was so stupid!
 I cursed myself.
 But somehow, I yearned for their approval.
 Garza raised his beer bottle indicating his vote.
 The other two remained unimpressed, though.

  For a moment, I was disappointed, and uncousciously, pursed my lips in a dramatic pout which only made the guys chuckle.
 I had worked hard to give them a sexy car wash, but apparently, it hadn't been enough to convince all of them.
 This was purely arbitrary, though, I thought bitterly.
 They were playing me.
 They wouldn't give me all the votes no matter how well I performed.
 They were here to savor the slutty show.
 They wanted to use and degrade a fine, rich, self-assured lady.